Ride Well - Schools cycle education programme

 The Ride Well programme aims to equip students with the skills they need to enjoy riding their bikes, whether for recreation or transport.

-The programme is underpinned by, and presented in accordance with, the principles of the NZTA.
+The programme is underpinned by, and presented in accordance with, the principles of the Waka Kotahi - New Zealand Transport Agency's Bike Ready programme.

-Funding for the programme is provided by the Invercargill City Council and Southland District Council, and the programme is presented at no cost to participating schools.
+Funding for the programme is provided by the Invercargill City Council, the Southland District Council, and Waka Kotahi - New Zealand Transport Agency.
+The programme is presented at no cost to participating schools, and is presented by Cycling Southland.

 Grade 1 (Preparation for on-road riding) is targeted to the Year 3/4 level, and aims to equip riders with the skills and confidence they need to ride more often.
 The programme is presented with a strong emphasis on learning through play, ensuring that students have fun while gaining essential bike handling skills.